hendriau/Summix/README.md

      N_reference = c(704,741),
      N_observed = 20744,
      filter = TRUE)
-#> [1] "Average fold change between observed and target group proportions is: 0.58"
 #>
 #>
 #> [1] "Note: In this AF adjustment, 0 SNPs (with adjusted AF > -.005 & < 0) were rounded to 0.
 0 SNPs (with adjusted AF > 1) were rounded to 1, and 0 SNPs (with adjusted AF <= -.005) were removed from the final results."